-The Complainant alleges that it is the largest steel producing company in the world and is the market leader in steel production for use in
+The Complainant alleges that it is the largest steel manufacturing company in the world and is the market leader in steel production for use in automotive, construction, household appliances and packaging with 59 million tons of crude steel produced in 2022.

-The Complainant is the owner of the "ArcelorMittal" trademark referred to above and also owns the domain name <arcelormittal.com> registered since January 27, 2006.
+The Complainant is the owner of the "ArcelorMittal" trademark referred to above and owns the domain name <arcelormittal.com>

-The disputed domain name is registered on March 27, 2023 and is currently not used for any active website.
+The disputed domain name was registered on November 22, 2023 and resolves to a parking page with MX servers configured.

 The Complainant claims the disputed domain name is confusingly similar to the "ArcelorMittal" trademark since it includes the trademark of the Complainant in its entirety.

-The Complainant asserts that the addition of the term "COM" is not sufficient to escape the finding that the disputed domain name is confusingly similar to the Complainant's trademark and does not change the overall impression of the designation as being connected to the Complainant's trademark.
+The obvious misspelling of the Complainant's trademark (i.e. the substitution of the letters "I" and "I") is a typosquatting practice intended to create confusing similarity between the Complainant's trademark and the disputed domain name.
+A slight spelling variation does not prevent confusing similarity.